-Hofstra Passes Another Early-Season Test in Home Opener - NY Sports Day
+Hofstra Passes Another Early-Season Test In Home Opener - NY Sports Day

 “He’s turned the corner for us,” Claxton said in praise of Carlos.
 “He had a slow, freshman year start, but J.C.’s one of our better players.
 He knows exactly what we’re trying to do on offense and defense, and he’s the key.
 He holds us together.”

-Another sophomore transfer guard — German Plotnikov — chipped in with 11 points, and although only scored two points and missed all three of his field goal attempts, graduate transfer forward Nelson Boachie-Yiadom’s 36 minutes were invaluable, especially in helping to slow down powerful, 6-foot-10 junior forward Nelly Junior Joseph (17 points, nine rebounds) while adding four assists at the other end of the floor.
+Another sophomore guard — transfer German Plotnikov — chipped in with 11 points, and although he only scored two points and missed all three of his field goal attempts, graduate transfer forward Nelson Boachie-Yiadom’s 36 minutes were invaluable, especially in helping to slow down powerful, 6-foot-10 junior forward Nelly Junior Joseph (17 points, nine rebounds).
+Boachie-Yiadom also added four assists at the other end of the floor.

 “Joseph is the best big in the MAAC and Nelson battled him,” Claxton said.
 “Without [Boachie-Yiadom], we don’t win this game.
 That kid is a blessing.
 He is a very, very high IQ guy.
 When our guards draw so much attention, to be able to find a big, and for that big to be able to make a play, it’s huge for us.
 That’s really going to make our offense click.”

-Despite his inability to score as he’s used to, Estrada was also impactful, with six assists and as six rebounds, to match the boards Dubar and Boachie-Yiadom grabbed.
+Despite his inability to score as he’s used to, Estrada was also impactful, with six assists and six rebounds, matching the team-high that Dubar and Boachie-Yiadom each grabbed.

 Hall of fame, legendary head coach Rick Pitino (in his third year at Iona), said of Estrada, “He didn’t force things.
 He’s a great player because he said, ‘Okay, they’re playing me well, let me get my teammate shots,’ and that’s what great players do.”